Searching ...

 Skipping Pre-Approval

-Pre-approval is essential to figuring out your budget and demonstrates to sellers that you are a serious buyer.
+Gaining a mortgage lender’s pre-approval is essential to figuring out your budget and demonstrates to sellers that you are a serious buyer.
 Skipping this step can lead to wasted time and disappointment.

 Not Researching the Neighborhood

 It’s not just about the house; the neighborhood matters, too.
 Failing to research the area you plan to buy in can lead to unpleasant surprises.
 Beautiful home, high crime rate?
-That could cost you thousands.
+That buying mistake could cost you thousands.
 A feud between neighbors causing tension in the neighborhood?
 Living under an airport landing zone?
 Too strict covenants in a deed-restricted neighborhood?
 Those all impact your quality of life in the new home.

 Underestimating Hidden Costs

 In the home tour, consider details like the roof’s age, the condition of the HVAC systems, and overall home age.
 What problems are cropping up in local homes built in the 1980s, 90s, or beyond?
+We can’t predict unexpected expenses, but we can do our best to be aware of what may be coming.

 “After we moved in, we had water in the basement after a heavy rain,” said Max Monroe, a home buyer in Ohio.
 “Then, when walking the dog, we noticed many homes had recent trenches dug in their yards.
 It turns out a lot of the underground gutter pipes were collapsing and needed replacement; it’s a common problem in our 1980s-built development.
 The [water] backup was the root cause of water in the basement, so we had to address that issue, too.”